LeonardoDaLuz/dotnet-container-watch-attach/README.md

 - ✅ Retry mechanism with configurable polling interval

 ## Known Issues

+- Debugging with containers has only been tested on Linux.

 - There is a race condition where the extension checks if the process exists, and if it does it will try to start a debug session moments later.
 If during that time the process is killed (by rebuilding for example) the debugger will fail to attach and terminate.